steinwurf/waf/README.rst

 Using the ``--resolve_path`` option whenever doing a resolve or configure can be cumbersome.
-To combat this a config file can be used for overriding the default value for this option.
+To combat this a config file can be used to override the default value for this option.

 The config file must be called ``.wurf_config``, and must be located in either